benjamincrozat/content/articles/php-array-sort.md

 Categories: php
 ---

 Sorting arrays is a common task in PHP, and the language provides a variety of functions to order elements just the way you need.

-Whether you're dealing with numerical indices or associative arrays, PHP has you covered.
-Let me unravel the functionalities of PHP's array sorting capabilities.
+Whether you're dealing with numerical indices or associative arrays, PHP has you covered. 😎

+Let me show you some of PHP's array sorting capabilities.

 ## Utilizing the sort() and rsort() Functions